 It’s time to send the kiddos back to school.
 Usually that means rushed mornings, skipped breakfasts, purchased and unhealthy school lunches, and well, sleep deprivation.
-We collected 10 recipes that will set you up for smooth sailing these upcoming few weeks.
-These recipes are efficient, easy and nutritious and, most importantly, kid-friendly.
+But, during the pandemic we’re experiencing, routines might still be a little shakey.
+Whatever the current situation in your area, we’re hoping to help ease what you’re going through.
+So, we collected 10 recipes that will set you up for smooth sailing these upcoming few weeks.
+These recipes are efficient, easy and nutritious and, most importantly, family-friendly.
 They may require some easy prep ahead of time, but a little planning will go a long way in eliminating the stress of back to school eats.
 Read on to get your hands on some kid-friendly recipes we love!

 Dishing Out Health’s Buckwheat Banana Bread Pancakes are a family-friendly, fiber-full breakfast packed with nutrition from buckwheat flour, tahini, bananas, silan, and candied walnuts.
 These make for an easy weekday breakfast, but also make for a brunch superstar.
 You can even keep leftovers stashed in the freezer to stick in the microwave if you’re in a pinch.